AlenMandic/express-basic-practice/README.md

 This app can be used or cloned/forked by anyone if they want to play around with the code.
 Meant for NodeJS begginers.
 Instructions at the bottom.

 In this app we:
-- We set up a basic Express.js server in server.js as the base of our app
+- We set up a basic `Express.js` server in `server.js` as the base of our app
 - Routing: We handle different routes from their own file.
 Including GET, and POST requests coming in from the client side.
 - We create basic middleware functions including a simple error handler
-- We serve static files from our /public/ folder using express.static
+- We serve static files from our `/public/` folder using express.static
-- I simulate simple data from a database in /data/users.js.
+- I simulate simple data from a database in `/data/users.js`.
-- We use a templating engine called EJS to create and serve fully dynamic HTML pages for any user in our users.js.
-Also the /users page.
+- We use a templating engine called `EJS` to create and serve fully dynamic HTML pages for any user in our `users.js`.
+Also the `/users` page.
-- We created our own API endpoint which can be retreived by anyone using fetch and an accept: json header in /users/api, which returns a JSON list of all our users.
+- We created our own API endpoint which can be retreived by anyone using fetch and an accept: json header in `/users/api`, which returns a JSON list of all our users.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------